Filipinos in the Navy support Duterte. His US policy? Not so much

 U.S. State Department officials have criticized Duterte over thousands of street deaths associated with the new leader’s war on drugs.
 Duterte told a news conference in September that he would be “happy to slaughter” 3 million drug addicts to end the problem.

 Police statistics show 1,578 drug suspects shot dead by security forces since Duterte took office in June, according to The Associated Press.
-Another 864 people have been killed by motorcycle-riding gunmen, a hallmark of vigilante groups, with many more murders classified as “unexplained.”
+Another 864 people have been killed by motorcycle-riding gunmen, a hallmark of vigilante groups, with many more deaths classified as “unexplained.”

 “If the president is really serious about justice, he should put more thought into investigating extrajudicial killings,” Montanez said.